 Incorporating Cotija Cheese into Delicious Recipes

-• Sprinkle crumbled cotija cheese over Mexican-inspired dishes like enchiladas, tacos, or tostadas for a tangy and salty kick.
+• Sprinkle crumbled cotija cheese recipes over Mexican-inspired dishes like enchiladas, tacos, or tostadas for a tangy and salty kick.

 • Create a creamy cotija cheese dressing for salads by blending the cheese with herbs, lime juice, and olive oil.

-• Top off grilled corn on the cob with crumbled cotija cheese and chili powder for a traditional Mexican street food experience.
+• Top off grilled corn on the cob with crumbled cotija cheese recipes and chili powder for a traditional Mexican street food experience.

-• Add grated cotija cheese to soups or stews as a finishing touch before serving for added richness and flavor.
+• Add grated cotija cheese recipes to soups or stews as a finishing touch before serving for added richness and flavor.

 Tips for Storing Cotija Cheese

-To keep your cotija cheese fresh and flavorful, it’s important to store it properly.
+To keep your cotija cheese recipes fresh and flavorful, it’s important to store it properly.
 Here are a few tips:

 • Keep cotija cheese refrigerated in an airtight container or wrapped tightly in plastic wrap.